Coronary Artery Disease is caused by a thickening of the inside walls of the coronary arteries.

 Coronary Artery Disease is caused by a thickening of the inside walls of the coronary arteries.
 This thickening, called atherosclerosis, narrows the space through which blood can flow, decreasing and sometimes completely cutting off the supply of oxygen and nutrients to the heart.

 Atherosclerosis usually occurs when a person has high levels of cholesterol, a fat-like substance, in the blood.
-Cholesterol and fat, circulating in the blood, build up on the walls of the arteries.
+Cholesterol and fat, circulating in the blood, build upon the walls of the arteries.
 The buildup narrows the arteries and can slow or block the flow of blood.

 When the level of cholesterol in the blood is high, there is a greater chance that it will be deposited onto the artery walls.
 This process begins in most people during childhood and the teenage years and worsens as they get older.

 In addition to high blood cholesterol, high blood pressure and smoking also contribute to coronary artery disease.
-On the average, each of these doubles your chance of developing heart disease.
+On average, each of these doubles your chance of developing heart disease.
 Therefore, a person who has all three risk factors is eight times more likely to develop heart disease than someone who has none.

 Obesity and physical inactivity are other factors that can lead to coronary artery disease.
-Overweight increases the likelihood of developing high blood cholesterol and high blood pressure, and physical inactivity increases the risk of heart attack.
+Overweight increases the likelihood of developing high blood cholesterol and high blood pressure, and physical inactivity increases the risk of a heart attack.
 Regular exercise, good nutrition, and smoking cessation are key to controlling the risk factors for coronary artery disease.

 Controllable risk factors are: